ValerieWang628/Magical-Desicion-Maker-Box/README.md

     <img src= "https://github.com/ValerieWang628/the-magic-desicion-maker-box/blob/master/snap/videoSnap.png" width = "500" height = "313">
 <p>

 This application is inspired by a course that I am taking this semester, called [Decision Analysis and Multi-criteria Decision Making](https://api.heinz.cmu.edu/courses_api/course_detail/94-833), taught by one of the greatest professors in Carnegie Mellon University.
-When I was taking this course, some of my classmates got confused by the concepts so I started to think about creating a computer program to solve the problems instead of doing it manually with paper and pencil.
-(Ironically, the computer program worked out so well that I now am getting obviously way more slower than before when I am manually approaching the problems. lol)
+When I was taking this course, some of my classmates got confused by the concepts so I started to think about creating a computer program to solve the problems instead of doing it manually with paper and pencil. (😅Ironically, the computer program worked out so well that I now am getting obviously way more slower than before when I am manually approaching the problems. lol)

 By inputting what decision a user wants to make, what available alternatives/options/candidates a user has, and how well each alternative is doing in terms of each attribute/feature/parameter(i.e. each feature specification of a given alternative), The Magic Desicion Box will use different algorithms to conclude a winner candidate for the user (and sometimes several if there is a tie).